Azure/osdu-developer/docs/src/tutorial_cli.md

 rm .azure/<your_env_name>
 ```

-> Additionally the environment can be manually removed by the following process.
+### Option 2.
+Manual method

+Manually delete the resources from the Azure Portal.

-- Remove the Azure Resource Group
+1. Remove the Azure Resource Group
-- Purge any Key Vaults or App Configuration Services
+1. Purge any Key Vaults or App Configuration Services
-- Delete the Azure Application from Microsoft Entra
+1. Delete the Azure Application from Microsoft Entra
-- Remove the cloned repository.
+1. Remove the cloned repository.